Leukocytes and PRP

 The optimal leukocyte concentration in platelet-rich plasma (PRP) remains an area of active discussion within regenerative medicine.
 While published research continues to evolve, Alocuro’s system gives clinicians the flexibility to prepare leukocyte-rich, leukocyte-reduced, or baseline leukocyte PRP from a single device, allowing protocols to be adapted to each clinical application.

-Why Alocuro Enables Precision PRP
+How Alocuro System Enables Precision PRP

 This level of control enables clinicians to:

-• Deliver consistent, evidence-based outcomes using repeatable preparation protocols
+Deliver consistent, evidence-based outcomes using repeatable protocols

 In regenerative medicine, customisation is essential.
 Alocuro makes it simple, allowing practitioners to deliver biologically appropriate PRP for every patient and every stage of healing.

-Performance Characteristics of Alocuro’s Leukocyte-Reduced PRP
+Cellular Profile: Alocuro’s Leukocyte-Reduced PRP

 (From validation conducted by S&N Pathology Clinical Trials Division)